 The Kansas Conference on Poverty brings together direct service workers, agency/department management, agency Boards of Directors, volunteers and anti-poverty advocates from Kansas’ non-profit organizations, faith-based agencies and government offices.
 As such, we welcome a wide-variety of workshops – from ones that highlight anti-poverty services and programs to ones that help build agency capacity to ones that focus on advocacy and policy issues.

 Since 2003, the conference has:

 - Brought together a distinguished line up of speakers;

 - Offered timely and informative workshops on state-of-art anti-poverty programs, agency capacity building and policy issues; and

 - Promoted connections among anti-poverty practitioners and advocates from across Kansas.

-This year’s theme is Dare to be Civil.
-Dr. Carolyn Luckensmeyer with the National Institute on Civil Discourse will present the keynote address.
+In an environment of so much injustice and discord, the temptation to lash out is strong, meaning that it is more important than ever to Dare to Be Civil.
+Dr. Carolyn Lukensmeyer with the National Institute on Civil Discourse will present the keynote address.